 No matter what time of the year you visit, you’ll want to avoid the midday heat in the desert, so try coinciding your visit with early morning or late afternoon, for a much more pleasant experience.
 Sunset at the Tree of Life is particularly beautiful too; ready yourself for some pretty cracking colours dancing on the sands.

 Archaeologists’ Findings From The Tree of Life

 Over the past decade, the Bahrain government has put increasing efforts into preserving the Tree of Life and understanding its history.
-In October 2010, a group of archaeologists excavated the site, looking for signs of previous life.
-To their amazement, they found 500-year old pottery and other artefacts in the area that suggested the remains of a military outpost, abandoned in the 16th or 17th centuries.
+In October 2010, a group of archaeologists excavated the site, looking for signs of a previous life.
+To their amazement, they found 500-year-old pottery and other artefacts in the area that suggested the remains of a military outpost, abandoned in the 16th or 17th centuries.

-Possible Scientific Explanations to The Tree of Life’s Survival
+Possible Scientific Explanations For The Tree of Life’s Survival

 There are some scientific theories mulling around as to why the Tree of Life in Bahrain has lived such a long and prosperous life.

 The experts put it down to the type of tree: a Prosopis juliflora.
 Known to cope exceptionally well in arid, humid environments, the Tree of Life has developed an impressive root system that deep dives 50 meters into the sand in search of any type of water source.